Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 visible.
 It can be pulled from another scope using `REASSUME_DECL`.

-The requirement of being of the same or more general sort, implies as an example, a flat abstract type can only be implemented by a flat concret type.
+The requirement of being of the same or more general sort, implies as an example, a boxed abstract type can only be implemented by a boxed concret type.

 Example: